Tsukune (Japanese chicken meatballs)

 To serve:

-- Brush with a thin layer of teriyaki sauce and serve over butter lettuce.
-Enjoy it while it’s sizzling hot!
+- Brush with a thin layer of teriyaki sauce, sprinkle with sesame seeds, and serve over butter lettuce.
+Enjoy it while they are sizzling hot!

 Notes